rugbyprof/1063-Data-Structures/Assignments/A01/README.md

 >`Git` is a distributed revision control and source code management (SCM) system with an emphasis on speed,data integrity,and support for distributed, non-linear workflows.
 Git was initially designed and developed by Linus Torvalds for Linux kernel development in 2005, and has since become the most widely adopted version control system for software development.<br><br>
 As with most other distributed revision control systems, and unlike most client–server systems, every Git working directory is a full-fledged repository with complete history and full version-tracking capabilities, independent of network access or a central server.
 Like the Linux kernel, Git is free software distributed under the terms of the GNU General Public License  [[1]](http://en.wikipedia.org/wiki/Git_(software)).

+So, `Git` is **distributed revision control system** (version control).
+This is just a fancy way of letting us manage our code.
+In fact, I really only want to use git so you can `push` our code to a repository that I can access so I can download and run your code. `Github` is such a place.

-`Github` is a social site that allows programmers to share code with other programmers.
+>`Github` is a social site that allows programmers to share code with other programmers.
 It's also a great place to discover projects to work on, discover code to use in your own projects, and a great place to start a portfolio.
 Whereas `Git` is simply the revision control system that can be installed anywhere, and only used locally if that's the users choice.

-`Git != Github`
+Remember though: `Git != Github`, Git does version control, but has commands built in to `push` your code to a repository on another computer.
+This other computer that we will use is `Github`.

 #### Why github for this course?

-We will be using github this semester as a means of communicating, storing documents (assignments and programs), as well as a means to push your files to a central repository.
-So if your using a lab or personal machine, there's a centralized location that we both have access to.
-With a few commands, I can download all of your source code and run it.
-Much less needs to be printed, and that's a good thing!

----
+I use github as a homebase for all assignments, lectures, and resources.
+It's basically our courses homepage.
+That is why I use it.
+When you push your code to github, you are placing your code in a central location irregardless of what computer your working on.
+If you do some work in the lab, you can `push` your changes to github.
+If you go home, you can `pull` your changes to your home machine and continue working.
+If you only work on a single machine, like a laptop, then github can be your "backup" copy.

 #### Create a Github account.
 - You won't need this tutorial, but just in case: